ksafranski/ColtJS/README.md

 ## Persistent Storage

 Colt includes support for persistent storage using `localStorage`, with a fallback to cookies for older browsers.
-The commands to utilize this are as follows:
+The methods to utilize this are as follows:

 **Create Storage Instance:**